nglasl/silverstripe-extensible-search/README.md

     - "FulltextSearchable('Title, MenuTitle, Content, MetaDescription')"
 ```

 When considering the search engine to use, full-text has some important limitations.
-This configuration can also be applied to `File`, however, unfortunately it does not support any further customisation.
+This configuration can also be applied to `File`, however, unfortunately it does not support further customisation.

 #### Custom Search Engine